elastic/apm-nodejs-http-client/README.md

   disable truncation.
 This applies to the following properties:
   `error.exception.message` and `error.log.message` (default: `2048`
   bytes)
-- `truncateStringsAt` - The maximum size in bytes for souce code lines in stack traces.
+- `truncateStringsAt` - The maximum size in bytes for strings.
+  Lines above this length will be truncated (default: `1000` bytes)
+- `truncateQueriesAt` - The maximum size in bytes for queries.
   Lines above this length will be truncated (default: `1000` bytes)

 Debug options: